Raiden Shogun: Appearances

 Appearing in action role-playing gacha game Genshin Impact in July 2021, the character is introduced as Baal, the Archon ruler of Inazuma.
 Initially encountered as a stern and authoritarian ruler, in line with her goal of "pursuing eternity," she enacted various policies to consolidate her control over the nation, including the isolationist "Sakoku Decree."
 During the course of the game's story it is revealed that the actual "Baal", whose real name is Makoto, was killed 500 years prior to the game's main story.
-The fake "Baal" is revealed to be Raiden Shogun, a combination of two characters: Raiden Ei, Makoto's identical twin sister, and Shogun, a bionic puppet which she created.
+The fake "Baal" is revealed to be the Raiden Shogun, a combination of two characters: Raiden Ei, Makoto's identical twin sister, and the Shogun, a bionic puppet which she created.
 Also known as Beelzebul, Ei hid her consciousness inside the puppet to avoid another tragedy, secluding herself from the outside world in what she calls the "Plane of Euthymia."
 As part of the game's "Transient Dreams" questline, Ei comes into conflict with the puppet's programming after attempting to adopt a different course of governance, due to her having previously programmed the puppet to resist any future change in an attempt to prevent the erosion of her personality.
-Eventually, the Shogun is defeated and decides allow Ei to repeal her policies, adopting a more forward-thinking governance instead.
+Eventually, the Shogun is defeated and decides to allow Ei to repeal her policies, adopting a more forward-thinking governance instead.

-As a playable character, Raiden Shogun's attacks are designed to buff nearby allies when she attacks with her "Baleful Light" Elemental skill, dealing "Electro" element damage to nearby opponents while causing said allies to do additional Electro-based damage as an area of effect attack upon hitting foes.
+Introduced into the game as a playable character with the title "the Almighty Narukami Ogosho, God of Thunder", Raiden Shogun's attacks are designed to buff nearby allies when she attacks with her "Baleful Light" Elemental skill, dealing "Electro" element damage to nearby opponents while causing said allies to do additional Electro-based damage as an area of effect attack upon hitting foes.
 Meanwhile, her Elemental Burst skill, "Secret Art - Musou Shinsetsu" allows her to do increased damage and gain defensive properties for a short period of time.
-The strength of these effects relies on the number of "Resolve" stacks Raiden Shogun has acquired during combat; Resolve is gained when allies use their own Elemental Burst skills or pick up "Elemental Orb" items, and are spent upon activating Musou Shinsetsu.
-Outside of regular gameplay, Raiden Shogun is also available for a card for the in-game "Genius Invokation" trading card game, obtained by inviting her to a card duel and defeating her.
+The strength of these effects relies on the number of "Resolve" stacks the Raiden Shogun has acquired during combat; Resolve is gained when allies use their own Elemental Burst skills or pick up "Elemental Orb" items, and are spent upon activating Musou Shinsetsu.
+Outside of regular gameplay, the Raiden Shogun is also available for a card for the in-game "Genius Invokation" trading card game, obtained by inviting her to a card duel and defeating her.